When folks want to take their smoked brisket to the next level they start using injections. This article will cover:

 How to Inject a Brisket

-Let’s try this instead…here is a nice video by Pitmaster David Bouska from Butcher BBQ that will walk you through the process.
+Here is a nice video by Pitmaster David Bouska that shows you how to inject AGAINST the grain.

 Both of these guys are brisket masters and I don’t have a leg to stand on when it comes to telling you who has the better method.